The-Foilist/CWURP/ReadMe.md

 	data is encoded in UnitData resources and loaded on ready()
 Actor: a Node that can do things to Units and unit components
 	Mover: attached to Units, handles the Unit's movement physics and move commands
-	FireControl: attached to Units, handles aiming and firing weapons
-	FlightOps: attached to Units, handles launching, landing, and landed aircraft
 	Group: attached to Players, handles order-of-battle, formations, etc.
 Behavior: controls the stuff that Actors do
 	at most one Behavior per Actor at a time